Team Stuckness as psychological inertia

-The team creates a system of practices, prejudices, experiences, and beliefs; that are reinforced through time and expertise.
+The team creates a system of practices, prejudices, experiences, and beliefs; that is reinforced through time and expertise.

-As we impose restrictions, rules, and assumptions this team stuckness spreads outside of individual to teams to eventually creating organizational narratives of practice.
+As we impose restrictions, rules, and assumptions, this team stuckness spreads outside of individuals to teams, eventually creating organizational narratives of practice.

 - “That is the way it has always been done.”

 - “You are not allowed to do that!”